cisco-en-programmability/terraform-provider-dnacenter/docs/resources/configuration_template_export_template.md

 Optional:

-- `payload` (List of String) Array of RequestConfigurationTemplatesExportsTheTemplatesForAGivenCriteria
+- `payload` (List of String) Array of RequestConfigurationTemplatesExportsTheTemplatesForAGivenCriteriaV1

 <a id="nestedatt--item"></a>